What do you get when you combine an instant camera with a telegram?

 Be sure to use them.

-They enable you to schedule posts on Instagram (and all of your channels), so you don’t have to scramble every morning to find something to post.
+They enable you to schedule your Instagram post (and all of your channels), so you don’t have to scramble every morning to find something to post.

 Block out an hour early in the week and knock it all out in advance.